TEST 1: Fuel Pressure Leak Down Test

 If the fuel pressure drops down to 0 PSI within seconds, then you've got a problem.
-In a system where the fuel pressure regulator or fuel Lines are not leaking, the pressure should hold steady (not dropping to zero) for about 5 minutes.
+In a system where the fuel pressure regulator or fuel lines are not leaking, the pressure should hold steady (not dropping to zero) for about 5 minutes.

 Let's interpret the results of your fuel pressure leak down test:

-CASE 1: The fuel pressure gauge's needle DID NOT drop down to 0 PSI immediately after the Key was turned to the Off position: This tells you that the fuel pressure regulator and the other components that are part of the fuel injector assembly are NOT bad.
+CASE 1: The fuel pressure gauge's needle DID NOT drop down to 0 PSI immediately after the key was turned to the OFF position.
+This tells you that the fuel pressure regulator and the other components that are part of the fuel injector assembly are NOT bad.

-This test is very accurate, so you don't need to remove the intake manifold plenum to visually confirm it's effectiveness and/or truthfullness!
+This test is very accurate, so you don't need to remove the intake manifold plenum to visually confirm it's effectiveness and/or truthfulness!
 If your specific vehicle is having a rough idle problem, take a look at the following case study, since it might help your troubleshooting: